sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-pdf-file.rst

 The below workflow shows:

-* How to read in PDF file from the given location and create the DataFrame from it
+* Reads PDF file from the given location and create DataFrame from it
 * Prints the result

 .. figure:: ../../_assets/tutorials/read-write/read-pdf-file/1.PNG